 The backdrop for the CMT reality series “Can You Duet,” the world-famous Wild Horse Saloon is a 66,000–square-foot country western-themed bar, restaurant, dance club and concert venue.
 Located downtown and housed in a converted historic warehouse, the three-tier entertainment space invites guests to enjoy award-winning Southern smokehouse cuisine and great music.
 The two top tiers overlook the large dance floor.
 You can learn the latest dance steps during free nightly lessons before heading out on the largest dance floor in Tennessee.
 The stage hosts a variety of acts from different musical genres.

 Surrounded by walls decorated with memorabilia, diners inside the rock ’n’ roll-themed Hard Rock Café enjoy a high-energy vibe and a menu featuring a variety of American classics.
 The almost 13,000-square-foot historic building includes a restaurant, an open-air terrace and a state-of the-art concert venue for live performances.
 This entertainment and dining destination is located downtown in the heart of Nashville’s Historic District, the hub for one of the best music scenes in the country.
-The Hard Rock Café is within walking distance of Ryman Auditorium and several other popular attractions.

 The very mention of Nashville often conjures up the image of a stage full of ornate boot and cowboy hat clad, banjo picking entertainers performing in front of star-struck concert-goers keeping time to the rhythm and dreaming of one day gracing that stage themselves.
 While that’s a fairly common scenario, we’re going to show you that Nashville is so much more than that.